Eslam30503o/Eslam30503o/README.md

         };
     }

+  string getFunFact() {
-  **Fun Fact:** I can spend hours debugging a single line... and LOVE it! 🐛💙
+        return "I can spend hours debugging a single line... and LOVE it! 🐛💙";
+    }

+  string getMission() {
-  **Mission:** Building efficient, scalable, and reliable solutions that bridge hardware and software!
+        return "Building efficient, scalable, and reliable solutions that bridge hardware and software!";
+    }
 };